lauslim12/Satella/README.md

 git remote add origin <YOUR_FORK_URL> # If the remote doesn't exist, then use your fork.
 ```

 - Alternatively, you could use SSH in order to free yourself from the hassle of authenticating Git everyday.
-The guide to setup your own SSH with Linux can be [seen here (answer from StackOverflow)](https://stackoverflow.com/questions/8588768/how-do-i-avoid-the-specification-of-the-username-and-password-at-every-git-push).
+The guide to setup your own SSH with Linux can be [seen here (from GitHub Documentation)](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 Make sure that you have already configured your `git config user.name` and `git config user.email`.

 ```bash
 cd $HOME